Beaches of Sydney - review by Rusty Compass

 Beaches of Sydney

 Sydney's beaches are legendary - they're a big feature of the city's summer lifestyle and a magnet for global travellers.
 Even if you're not a surfer or swimmer, a visit to Sydney should include visits to the city's dramatic coastline - any time of year.
-This is our travel guide to exploring Sydney's amazing beaches.
+This is our travel guide to exploring Sydney's amazing beaches and coastline.

 Note: The information provided in this review was correct at time of publishing but may change.
 For final clarification please check with the relevant service